How to Prepare Your Site for Hurricane Season

 Whether your construction site is inland or coastal, it is important to plan for the Atlantic Hurricane season.

 All of these suggestions are typical erosion and sediment control practices.
 Chances are your site is already using some, or all, of these erosion control products.
-Taking the time shore up disturbed ground, sensitive areas and inlets before a severe storm can save you tremendous time and money.
+Taking the time to shore up disturbed ground, sensitive areas and inlets before a severe storm can save you tremendous time and money.